-Any of Bloom’s triggers can be easily accomplished with OptinMonster as well – plus there are a few more powerful options.
+In other words, any of Bloom’s triggers can be easily accomplished with OptinMonster as well.
+Plus, there are a few more powerful options.

 OptinMonster is famous for its signature Exit-Intent® technology, which detects user behavior and prompts them with a targeted campaign at the precise moment they are about to leave.

-Did you know that, on average, over 70% of people who leave your website will never return?
-With an exit intent popup, you can convert those abandoning visitors into email subscribers and paying customers.
+This is a valuable feature because, on average, over 70% of people who leave your website will never return.
+With an exit-intent popup, you can convert those abandoning visitors into email subscribers and paying customers.

-As account administrator, you can set user roles to decide who else can view, create or publish campaigns.
+As an account administrator, you can set user roles to decide who else can view, create, or publish campaigns.
 This is a great feature for agencies, who can give each client access to their own campaigns while preserving the privacy of other clients.

 Documentation and Support Comparison